mesattila/GitHub_training/My-1st-Git-project.md

 when finished press <u>esc</u> to exit insertion mode

 then type <u>:wq</u> and enter to save and quit (this should appear on the bottom of the page)

+When comparing commits in the timeline we can do that with `git show` and `git dif` commands and we have to add the commit IDs that we want to compare.
+We can compare more than two as well.